yashmanne/Benning_Simple/README.md

 In my example, the data was stored as `/mnt/home/manneyas/BenningLab/210409_sequencing/`, which had subfolders `A`, representing the MUT files and `B` representing the WT files.
 Each file should have a format like `V300098986_L03_PLAujbeR032370-663_1.fq.gz`, where the `fq.gz` implies that it is a zipped fastq file and the `_1` means that it is the `R1` read.

+Now, download this GitHub repository to your local computer as a zipped folder and unzip it.
+Next, rename the folder with the name of suppresor line.
+In my example, it is named as `number_twelve`.
+Next, upload the folder to the HPCC so that it is in the same folder as the one containing the data folder.

-Now, make a separate folder for analysis in the same directory as the directory containing the raw data files by downloading this GitHub repository and uploading to the HPCC or by running the command below.
-Be sure to rename the directory with the name of the suppresor line.
+by running the command below.
+Be sure to rename the directory with the name of the suppressor line.
 In my example, it is named as `number_twelve` as shown below.
 To run the folllowing code, you will need to repeat the GitHub set-up process once more on the HPCC if you haven't already.

 ```bash
 cd ~